Menu

 • an individual related to the employee by blood or affinity, whose close association with the employee shows to be the equivalent of those family relationships.

-Is there a waiting period to receive CT PFML benefits?
+Is there a waiting period to receive CT Paid Leave benefits?

 No, there is no waiting period.
 An eligible employee may receive benefits from the first day of leave.